kestra-io/docs/content/blogs/2023-09-18-kestra-terraform-partnership.md

 Our collaboration is just the beginning.
 Your insights and contributions can greatly influence the utility and success of this integration.
 Stay tuned for more updates and opportunities.

 Hungry for more?
-Dive into Kestra's Terraform Provider [Documentation](https://kestra.io/docs/terraform) or watch our video on [Building a CI/CD pipeline with Terraform & Kestra for Data Workflows as Code](https://www.youtube.com/watch?v=tiHa3zucS_Q&t=1s&ab_channel=Kestra).
+Dive into Kestra's Terraform Provider [Documentation](https://kestra.io/docs/terraform).

 If you have any questions, reach out via [Kestra Community Slack](https://kestra.io/slack) or open [a GitHub issue](https://github.com/kestra-io/kestra).